bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/install.md

 <!-- theme: info -->

-###
+### Multisite instructions
-Multi-Site Instructions
-> For multi-site instructions, see [Multi Site Setup](/bigcommerce-for-wordpress/setup/multi-site).
+> For multisite instructions, see [Multisite Setup](/bigcommerce-for-wordpress/setup/multi-site).

 </div>
 </div>
 </div>

-After you have created your new channel name, the initial product sync will begin and you can begin configuring your plugin settings.
+After you have created your new channel name, the initial product sync will begin, and you can begin configuring your [plugin settings](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress-Plugin-Settings).